 ImportantReplace the value of "name" in line 4 and the value of "oss" in line 18 with actual values.

-NoteThe path of the configuration file consists of the Mount Path that you specified in the Configure parameters using a form step, the path of the folder that you created in OSS, and the SS_config.json file.
-Example:
+NoteThe configuration file path is formed by joining the Mount Path that you specified in the Configure parameters using a form step, the path of the folder that you created in OSS, and the SS_config.json file.
+In this tutorial, the path is:

 Parameter